RillingDev/chevron/README.md

 ### Services

 Services are the bread and butter of Chevron, being the most common way to declare a new module function.
+To create a new service, call the `service` method with a name, dependencies and service content.

 ```javascript